5 Ways You Hold Yourself Back (And What To Do About It)

 One of my best friends told me recently about a principle she has applied to parenthood, which I like to refer to as the "Right Now" theory.
 Did you sleep through your alarm, forget to bring your lunch to work and lose your wallet?
 (And we all have those days!)

-Rather than assuming this is how 2013 is going to be, consider telling yourself that this is how it is Right Now.
+Rather than assuming this is how your whole year is going to be, consider telling yourself that this is how it is Right Now.

 Tack that phrase onto any negative all-or-nothing thought so you can accept how things are in the moment, and still remind yourself that this moment, as every moment, will pass.